vislies/2021/gallery/index.md

 ![](ac-report-details.png)
 </a>

 Looking deeper into the reports, [David][David Borland] found these details that seem to explain how this line came about.
 The numbers here correspond to the bar chart shown.
 The total value does seem to be the sum of the 3 bars.
 The "average" is the total divided by 7, the number of days in a week.
 That makes sense for data on a week that has already passed, but it is utter nonsense to consider days that have not yet happened for the average.
-The suposed average is just a useless item of non-information that is best ignored.
+The supposed average is just a useless item of non-information that is best ignored.

 [David Borland]: https://renci.org/staff/david-borland/